 And if your insurance company refuses to pay for a service it is required to pay for according to your insurance contract, we can help by insisting they provide you with every bit of the coverage to which you are entitled.

 Healthcare insurance is intended to give us peace of mind in knowing that we are protected if an unexpected health problem arises.

 Unfortunately, insurance companies often look for any reason to avoid paying out even the most open-and-shut, obviously valid claims.
 This can lead to a frustrating process where you are forced to wade through corporate and government bureaucracy in search of the benefits to which you are entitled.
 Insurance companies have entire departments devoted to trying to poke holes in your claim or otherwise keep you from obtaining the benefits you are owed.

 A breach of your insurance agreement is frustrating enough, but when you’re also dealing with a health problem, a long, frustrating fight with your insurance company is the last thing you need.
 That is why Norton Health Law is passionate about advocating for patients and demanding the insurance companies provide the coverage they promised you – the coverage you paid for.

 Hire Committed Legal Representatives

 We know the laws the U.S. and Virginia have in place that define the kind of care that providers must provide and that define how healthcare contracts must be interpreted and we will make sure you get nothing less than the care the law requires.

 We settle the vast majority of our clients’ cases quickly, inexpensively and out of court, but should it become necessary, we are able to explore litigation to defend you and your rights.

 You do not have to face the insurance companies or your medical provider’s billing department alone.
-Get assistance from our team and schedule a free consultation by dialing Contact us online or dial (434) 216-4020 to request your free consultation.
+Get assistance from our team and schedule a consultation by dialing Contact us online or dial (434) 216-4020 to request your consultation.